 Can I change my application after it’s been submitted?

-No, you cannot change the application once it’s been submitted.
-It is recommended that before completing and submitting the online form, respondents save their answers in a separate backup document, as your work may not be saved if you leave the web page before submitting the application.
+It is recommended that before completing and submitting the online form, respondents review answers carefully, as your work may not be saved if you leave the web page before submitting the application.
 You may also lose your work if your internet is disconnected, or as a result of other potential web browser issues.
-We cannot accept changes to your application once it has been submitted, so please review it carefully.
+LISC cannot accept changes to the application once it has been submitted, so please review it carefully.

 Do grant applicants receive a confirmation that they submitted their application?

 Every applicant receives a confirmation screen that follows if all fields are filled out correctly and after hitting "done".